top of page

 Textbook

-Introduction to Documentary Third Edition by Bill Nichols
+Introduction to Documentary Fourth Edition by Bill Nichols

 You can purchase the book through the bookstore or another retailer if you prefer to have a physical copy of the book.